ResursBank/ecomphp/README.md

 ### Obsoletions

-* EComPHP 1.2 was revoked when 1.3 was finally released.
+* EComPHP 1.2 was completely revoked when 1.3 was released.
-* EComPHP 1.1-ns and 1.0-nons has nearly dropped maintenance.
+* EComPHP 1.1-ns and 1.0-nons has nearly dropped maintenance as of july 2020.

 ## Installing